Malassada: Hawaii

-In 1878, Portuguese laborers from Madeira and the Azores started to immigrate to Hawaii to work on the plantations.
+During Hawaii's plantation era in the 1870s, plantations would import laborers from China, Japan, Philippines, Korea, and Portugal to work for them.
+Portuguese laborers from Madeira and the Azores started to immigrate to Hawaii to work on the plantations.
 They brought with them their traditional foods, including fried doughnuts they called malassadas― now commonly spelled as malasadas.
+From there, malassadas started to gain popularity in Hawaii.
 These doughnuts are more closely related to the bola de berlim, a fried doughnut widely served on the beaches in Portugal.
 In the past, Catholic Portuguese immigrants shared it with friends of other ethnicities in the plantation camps.

 Today, there are numerous bakeries in the Hawaiian Islands specializing in malassadas where it is made around the year.
+Some notable bakeries being Kamehameha Bakery, Leonard's Bakery, Liliha Bakery, and Pipeline Bakeshop + Creamery.
 Like Portuguese bolas de berlim, these doughnuts are made both with and without cream fillings.
 In Hawaii, they are sometimes filled with the traditional Portuguese custard cream, but there are also local cream varieties flavored with coconut, chocolate, lilikoi (passion fruit), guava, mango, ube, or pineapple.

-In Hawaii, Fat Tuesday (Mardi Gras) is known as "Malasada Day".
+Leonard's bakery is one of the most popular spots to get malassadas.
+The bakery was opened in 1952 by Leonard DoRego.
+His grandparents, Arsenio and Amelia DoRego immigrated from San Miguel Island, Portugal to Maui, Hawai'i to work on the plantations.
+Leonard DoRego, their grandson, was born 33 years later.
+After marrying his wife Margaret, Leonard moved to Honolulu, Hawai'i.
+He worked at Snowflake Bakery until he later founded Leonard's Bakery in 1952.

+The current owner of the bakery is Lenny Rego III, the grandson of Leonard and Margaret Rego.